 - (a) The successful applicant shall be placed on trial for a period of three (3) months if employed in Pay Groups one (1) to four (4) inclusive of Schedules "A" and "B", and six (6) months in all other Pay Groups of Schedules "A" and "B".
 Conditional on satisfactory service, the employee shall be confirmed in the position, after the trial period.
-In the event the successful applicant proves unsatisfactory in the position during the trial period, or if the employee shall be returned to the employee's former position and wage rate, without loss of seniority. - (b) Any other employee promoted or transferred because of the rearrangement of positions shall also be returned to the employee's former position and wage rate, without loss of seniority.
+In the event the successful applicant proves unsatisfactory in the position during the trial period, or if the employee is unable to perform the duties of the new job classification, the employee shall be returned to the employee's former position and wage rate, without loss of seniority. - (b) Any other employee promoted or transferred because of the rearrangement of positions shall also be returned to the employee's former position and wage rate, without loss of seniority.
 In such cases the District shall endeavour to advise the employee, in writing, who may be bumped, with a copy to the Union Recording Secretary, of the situation.
 Should the District inadvertently fail to notify the employee and/or the Union, the remedy shall be provision of the required notification on becoming aware of the oversight.